zyxue/zyxue.github.io/_posts/2018-05-15-on-p-value-and-FDR.md

 p-value is less than a cutoff (e.g. significance level, α=0.05), then hypothesis is rejected, which results in a false positive.
 Therefore a p-value is effectively the FPR (at least in a single-hypothesis testing case), which is complement to specificity as FPR = 1 - specificity.
-Therefore, keeping p-value low is equivalent to keeping specificity high.
+Therefore, keeping the p-value low is equivalent to keeping the specificity high.

-While this post is mostly about single-hypothesis testing (SHT), here is a few notes about p-values in the context of multiple-hypothesis testing (MHT).
+While this post is mostly about single-hypothesis testing (SHT), here I put a few notes about p-values in the context of multiple-hypothesis testing (MHT).

-* While such interpretation (1 - specificity) applies to the raw p-values in MHT, the adjusted p-values would have a different interpretation depending on what kind of type I error rate is being controlled (e.g. per-comparison error rate (PCER), family-wise error rate (FWER), and false discovery rate (FDR)).
+* While such interpretation (i.e. 1 - specificity) applies to the raw p-values
+in MHT, the adjusted p-values would have a different interpretation depending on what kind of type I error rate is being controlled, e.g. per-comparison error rate (PCER), family-wise error rate (FWER), or false discovery rate (FDR).
-* Because adjusted p-values may have a different interpretation in the MHT case, the corresponding significance level (α) will also needs interpreted differently.
+* Because adjusted p-values may have a different interpretation (not related to specificity anymore) in the MHT case, the corresponding significance level (α) will also need interpreted differently.
 * You may have noticed that FDR is also defined in the above table.
 However, in reality, usually none of <span class="true-positive">TP</span>, <span class="true-negative">TN</span>, <span class="false-positive">FP</span>, <span